mriener/BD_wrapper/README.md

 The [Tutorial-batch_distance_estimation.ipynb](tutorials/Tutorial-batch_distance_estimation.ipynb) notebook guides users through the process of using the `BD_wrapper` to estimate distances for a large table of input sources.

 The [Tutorial-plot_distance_pdf.ipynb](tutorials/Tutorial-plot_distance_pdf.ipynb) notebook shows how to plot the distance probability density results obtained by the BDC and how to retain temporary files that can be important for debugging and obtaining diagnostics of the distance calculation.

+The ``BD_wrapper`` uses literature distance results to inform the P_far prior that helps resolve the kinematic distance ambiguity (KDA).
+The ``BD_wrapper`` currently contains twelve catalogues (called KDA info tables) that mostly cover regions in the first Galactic quadrant.
+In the [Example-KDA_info_table.ipynb](tutorials/Example-KDA_info_table.ipynb) we show how to easily create a new KDA info table for a catalogue that is not yet included in the `KDA_info` directory.

 ## Citing the BD_wrapper